dfinke/dfinke.github.io/_posts/2016-11-21-Quickly-Install-PowerShell-Modules-from-GitHub.md

 There needs to be an easy way to get the latest updates from the repo.

 ## Solution
 `Install-ModuleFromGitHub`.
 This script works in a similar way to the PowerShell built-in cmdlet [`Install-Module`](https://msdn.microsoft.com/powershell/reference/5.1/PowerShellGet/Install-Module).
 It streamlines the multi-step process of downloading the zip from GitHub, unblocking it, unzipping it and copying it to a well known module directory.
-It also checks for a 'psd1' file, cracks is open and uses the `ModuleVersion` to create a directory for it to copy the bits to.
+It also checks for a 'psd1' file, cracks it open and uses the `ModuleVersion` to create a directory for it to copy the bits to.

 ## In Action
 ![](https://github.com/dfinke/InstallModuleFromGitHub/blob/master/media/InstallFromGitHub.gif?raw=true)